On the lattices of exact and weakly exact structures: Abstract

 \section{Abstract}

-The study of exact structures on an additive category $\A$ is closely related to the study of \emph{closed} additive sub-bifunctors of the maximal extension bifunctor $\Ext^1$ on $\A$.
-We initiate in this article the study of "weakly exact structures", which are the structures on $\A$ corresponding to {\em all} additive sub-bifunctors of $\Ext^1$.
-We introduce weak counter-parts of one-sided exact structures and show that a left and a right weakly exact structure generate a weakly exact structure.
-We define weakly extriangulated structures on an additive category and characterize weakly exact structures among them.

-We investigate when these structures on $\A$ form lattices.
-We prove that the lattice of sub-structures of a weakly extriangulated structure is isomorphic to the lattice of topologizing subcategories of a certain abelian category.
-In the idempotent complete case, this characterises the lattice of all weakly exact structures.
-We study in detail the situation when $\A$ is additively finite, giving a module-theoretic characterization of closed sub-bifunctors of $\Ext^1$ among all additive sub-bifunctors.
+We initiate in this article the study of \emph{weakly exact structures}, a generalisation of Quillen exact structures.
+We introduce weak counterparts of one-sided exact structures and show that a left and a right weakly exact structure generate a weakly exact structure.
+We further define weakly extriangulated structures on an additive category and characterize weakly exact structures among them.\\ We investigate when these structures on $\A$ form lattices.
+We prove that the lattice of substructures of a weakly extriangulated structure is isomorphic to the lattice of topologizing subcategories of a certain functor category.
+In the weakly idempotent complete case, we characterise the lattice of all weakly exact structures and we prove the existence of a unique maximal weakly exact structure.\\ We study in detail the situation when $\A$ is additively finite, giving a module-theoretic characterization of closed sub-bifunctors of $\Ext^1$ among all additive sub-bifunctors.